 In 1995 Humanitas Trust began undertaking research and development in conjunction with University of Tasmania to develop technology for the remote dosing of pharmacotherapy.
 This involved the development of new into mouth dispensing devices and the control software as well as new innovative techniques to objectively assess sedation prior to dosing.
 This technology is essential to the successful application of remote dosing in rural, Indigenous and remote Australian communities.

-In 2005, Humanitas Trust established its head office along with the Mount Nelson Medical Centre which moved to its current position at 2/10 Olinda Grove, Mt Nelson.
+In 2005, Humanitas Trust established its head office along with the Mount Nelson Medical Centre which was sold in June 2022.
 This was a 5 consult room purpose built medical centre aiming to provide the local and wider community with long consult medical services.
 In 2006 an old housing commission house was donated to the Charity by Housing Tasmania at our request in order to increase our capacity to an 8 consult room practice as per our long term strategic plan.
 This project was generously supported by Hobart Rotary.
 The house was split in half and was then transported from eastern shore to the Mt Nelson site and put back together.
 The house was then reclad in brick, the inside renovated and the roof replaced and it became the office for the Humanitas Services Project.
 The Humanitas Services project was another key part of the long term strategic plan.
 This project took patients from our rehabilitation program and allowed them to extend there skills further and to engage in the local community as part of there rehabilitation process.